Transferring from Primary School

 The school welcomes students with physical disabilities who have access to mainstream curriculum and school facilities.
 All curriculum areas can be taught on the ground floor enabling wheelchair access.
 A lift has been installed making the Library on the first floor accessible to all.
 A toilet for those with disabilities is available.
 We would ask parents to inform us of any special considerations needed for their child.

 Admission arrangements are managed by the Local Education Authority and these are set out in the booklet, ‘A Guide for Parents in the Northallerton Area’ which should be referred to for detailed guidance on admissions.

-Copies of the guide are available upon request from the Northallerton Local Education Office or by clicking on the attachment at the bottom of this page.
+Copies of the guide are available upon request from the Northallerton Local Education Office.

 Leaving the School

 It would be appreciated if parents/carers could inform the appropriate head of School/College that their child will be leaving the school and where they will be moving to.
 It would be helpful if this could be done by letter.
 The student will then be issued with the relevant documentation to assist the transfer.